-The curriculum offers great flexibilities for students who wish to take a general approach or a specialized theme in Risk Management or Data Analytics.
+The curriculum offers great flexibilities for students who wish to take a general approach or a specialized theme in Risk Management, Data Analytics, or Financial Statistics.
 A student may choose to have his/her theme printed on the transcript if he/she has satisfied one of the theme requirements.